How one micro-scale program fits

 In a governing framework where capitalism is balanced with humanism, we use true cost accounting to evaluate the overall impacts of decisions, and we accept or favor thinner financial margins when they produce positive social, economic, and environmental justice outcomes.
 We value investments in human capital.
 Under those terms, it is rewarding to examine history for useful patterns we can adapt to solve some of our self inflicted modern problems.
 During the Industrial Revolution we got behind standardized systems that produced goods quickly.
 But standardization prioritizes machines over humans.
 We lost out when we applied the same model to education, eliminating the messy but richly diverse and responsive interrelated systems that once prepared young people for useful and fulfilling adult lives, in favor of a uniform “sit, memorize, and regurgitate” approach.
 The industrial model trains youngsters for a future of time clocks and long hours at repetitive tasks, or pushes them into university with the single track goal of a golden degree in one of “the professions” and a high salary – or both.

-NextGen Trades Academy is piloting a Tiny House Building School in a way that recreates the apprenticeship systems that once conveyed priceless complex information from generations of artisans down through the ages, but without the harsh conditions that often plagued such traditions in the past.
+NextGen Trades Academy is piloting a Tiny House Building School to recreate the apprenticeship systems that once conveyed priceless complex information from generations of artisans down through the ages, but without the harsh conditions that plagued such traditions in the past.
 The student workers are between 18 and 24, selected based on merit and interest in the trades, and have in some way not been served by the mainstream education system.
-After being hired by Conservation Corps North Bay, they are paid an hourly wage as they learn about the trades, the use of tools, receive Occupational Safety and Health Administration training and certification, then build a tiny house on wheels over a two month period.
-The crew members learn each system from local tradespeople as they practice hands on and sharpen problem solving skills so they can move up into rewarding jobs, ready to work.
+After being hired by Conservation Corps North Bay, they are paid an hourly wage as they learn about the trades, receive Occupational Safety and Health Administration training and certification, then build a tiny house on wheels over a two month period.
+The crew members learn details about each of the systems that go into a home from local tradespeople as they practice hands on and sharpen problem solving skills so they can move up into rewarding jobs, ready to work.

-Homes and housing development patterns collectively have an enormous impact on open space, energy consumption, emissions and habitat loss, so normalizing right size housing is an important part of the spectrum of WWC solutions.
-The American population on average is living in nearly 1000 square feet of dwelling per person (Qualman), while many people in small homes are happy with 200 to 500 square feet per person.
-The Up For Growth Coalition found in their report “Housing Underproduction in Oregon” that 82% less land would be needed to build dense housing near mass transit than to build an equal amount of homes under current low-density land uses standards – scoring two goals: preserving open space and reducing traffic (Kingsella).
+Homes and housing development patterns collectively have an enormous impact on open space, energy consumption, emissions and habitat loss, so normalizing right size housing is an important part of WWC responses.
+The American population on average is living in nearly 1000 square feet per person (Qualman), while many people in small homes are happy with 200 to 500 square feet per person.
+The Up For Growth Coalition found in their report “Housing Underproduction in Oregon” that 82% less land would be needed to build dense housing near mass transit than to build an equal amount of homes under current low-density zoning – scoring two goals: preserving open space and reducing traffic (Kingsella).

 The program includes discussions of passive solar and active solar systems, both at a tiny house scale and at a more conventional size range, explorations of waterless toilets, and methods and facts around the use of graywater.
 At each stage, the crew takes steps to conserve and re-use material to reduce waste, and materials and methods are selected with longevity and the full life cycle in mind, and with an eye toward a thrifty budget.
 It is not yet decided what the fate of the tiny house will be, but there is discussion of using it in a program for unsheltered people.